 Consider your future needs

 Speaking of how quickly things can change, it’s worth thinking about what you might want cover for down the track.
 Take a look at our interactive tool that reveals the common procedures that our members are going to hospital for.
-The results are based on our past claims data based on age and gender – and they might surprise you!
+The results come from our past claims data based on age and gender – and they might surprise you!

 Have you been making the most of your cover?

 The best way to get value from your cover is to use it to your advantage – even if you’re fit and healthy, your Medibank membership offers some great ways to be proactive about maintaining your health while also keeping your wallet happy.

 Medibank members with extras cover get 100% back on up to two dental check-ups every year (including x-rays) at a Members’ Choice Advantage dentist^ and 100% back on optical items up to annual limits at all recognised providers Australia-wide.#

 What about waiting periods?